 Functions are classified according to the type of automata they are applied to.
-They depend upon the type of the monoid: free monoid and direct product of two free monoids at this stage of TAF-KIT (VAUCANSON 1.4) and upon the type of the multiplicity semiring: 'numerical' semiring in general, and $\mathbb{R}$ (implemented as float) as an example of a field and Boolean semiring in particular.
+They depend upon the type of the monoid: free monoid or direct product of two free monoids at this stage for TAF-KIT 1.4 and upon the type of the multiplicity semiring: 'numerical' semirings of different kinds.
 Some functions are specialised to even more particular type of alphabets.
-Note that TAF-KIT (VAUCANSON 1.4) offers no instance where the multiplicity semiring is a semiring of series (over a free monoid with multiplicity in a numerical semiring)
+Note that TAF-KIT 1.4 offers no instance where the multiplicity semiring is a semiring of series (over a free monoid with multiplicity in a numerical semiring).
 In this chapter, we give the specifications of the functions, that is, the preconditions on their arguments, and the description of the result and how it is related to the argument.